Evangelical Lutheran Church of Ingria: Spiritual service

 Traditionally, all of them can be designated by the general concept of "clergy".

 To help parish clergy, the Church of Ingria has approved the position of catechist.
 A catechist is not a clergyman, but is called to perform the functions of a clergyman.

 Charitable (diaconal) activities

 The Church of Ingria has a diocesan Diaconal Committee which determines priority areas of charitable activities on a church-wide scale and organizes similar activities in local communities.
 The diocesan diaconal fund, intended to support people in difficult financial situations and parish diaconal projects, is funded through voluntary donations.

-The Church of Ingria is the founder of several nursing homes (Koltushi, Taytsy, Kikerino, “House of Mercy” in Tyurö, “House of Mary” in Tervolovo), as well as a number of charitable church units and autonomous non-profit organizations, such as:
+The Church of Ingria is the founder of several nursing homes (Koltushi, Taytsy, Kikerino, “House of Mercy” in Tyrö, “House of Mary” in Tervolovo), as well as a number of charitable church units and autonomous non-profit organizations, such as: